 The investigators, staff and trainees of Stanley Manne Children’s Research Institute contribute to laboratory, clinical, and health services and policy research.
 A primary goal of the research institute is to facilitate research leading to the most advanced pediatric health care.
-The infographic below illustrates how the research areas work together.

 At the Manne Research Institute, our scientists conduct bench research in laboratories using a variety of model systems and techniques.
 This type of research seeks to answer fundamental questions about health and disease, including medical conditions, human development and genetics, so that the results will lead to better therapies, devices or cures for patients.
 Find out more about our laboratory research.